Cross-Curricular School Trip To Leipzig

 The small town of Wittenberg is also known as Lutherstadt and is considered the birthplace of the Protestant reformation.
 See the Castle Church where Martin Luther is said to have nailed his 95 theses to the doors attacking papal abuses and the sale of indulgences.
 See Luther’s home where he lived with his wife and six children which is now a museum.

-Although this impressive castle has a history spanning a thousand years it is best known for its role in the World War II as a German military prison for high ranking officers of the Allied Forces.
-Guided tours of the castle explain the ingenious methods devised by the prisoners to escape this fortress which was considered to be escape proof.
+Although this impressive castle has a history spanning a thousand years, it is best known for its role in World War II as a German military prison for high ranking officers of the Allied Forces.
+Guided tours of the castle explain the ingenious methods devised by the prisoners to escape this fortress, which was considered to be escape-proof.
 The castle museum contains artefacts and uniforms used in the escape attempts.

 Leipzig’s traditional Christmas Market dates back to 1458 and takes place in the market square around the Old Town Hall.
 With around 250 stalls this is a great opportunity for students to improve their language skills and enrich their cultural understanding.